Janusware 2nd Cycle

-In his new performance Dialogue of the Dead, Dean Kenning utilises a crude DIY audiovisual set up in an attempt to channel chthonic voices and transmit diagrammatic signals from the underworld.
+In his new performance Dialogue of the Dead, Dean Kenning utilises a crude audiovisual set-up in an attempt to channel chthonic voices and transmit diagrammatic signals from the underworld.
 Ectoplasmic ‘death masks’ of vinyl records relay spectral messages picked up by a jerky, sliding needle.
-Acting as cybernetic medium to these fractured spirit voices, Kenning attempts to manifest an unconscious structural agent, a dialogue, passing through (dia-) from the dead to the living.
+Acting as cybernetic medium to these fractured spirit voices, Kenning attempts to manifest an unconscious structural agent, a dialogue, passing through from the dead to the living.

 A mutable assemblage of works and workings, Janusware experiments with the contamination and redeployment of occult and affective diagrammatic systems.
 It forms part of Lucy A Sames’ PhD research Cybernetic Mystics (sybrntckmystx) examining the intersection of cybernetics and altered states through the technology of mystical diagramming.

-For further information on Janusware 1st Cycle, see here.
+Further information on Janusware 1st Cycle available here.